Coles handed England debut against Argentina

 Alex Coles will make his England debut in the second row against Argentina on Sunday as Maro Itoje moves to flanker to cover the injured Courtney Lawes.

-Coles, 23, has represented England throughout age-grade levels and was named Saints' breakthrough player of last season.
+Coles, 23, has represented England throughout age-grade levels and was named Northampton's breakthrough player of last season.

 Owen Farrell captains the team and is paired with Manu Tuilagi in midfield.